brianhigh/big-file-types/Big_Data_File_Formats_Slides.md

 ## File Size

-The SQL-based formats were about the size as RData, with XDF and GZipped CSV much smaller and uncompressed CSV much larger.
+The SQL-based formats were about the size as RData, with XDF, NetCDF, and GZipped CSV much smaller and uncompressed CSV much larger.